null

 Alright, so there are a lot of types of noises an AC unit can make.
 If your unit is operating normally, the next step is treating the structural or airborne noise that you want to reduce.
 Let’s walk you through a few strategies from isolating the unit to building a physical barrier.
 You may need to use a combination of these approaches, as many units generate both structural and airborne noise.
 Here are your different steps you can take to soundproofing an air conditioning unit:

-This problem is most often experienced with air conditioner units that are on the roof or attached to a wall.
-You need to decouple the air conditioner from your home’s structure.
-The ideal method here would be to use 100% rubber vibration isolation pads (like our Super W pads) or an isolation mount designed for heavy machinery.
-You can also utilize a 100% rubber mat, but make sure it’s rubber!
+Air conditioner units that are on the roof or attached to a wall often have vibration problems.
+You need to decouple the air conditioner from your building's structure with the use of 100% rubber vibration isolation pads like our Super W pads or an isolation mount designed for heavy machinery.
+This is recommended for an average residential unit.
+If you are looking to treat a commercial unit, give us a call and we can offer solutions using neoprene isolation mounts.

-A common mistake is to use vinyl or bricks, these are not effective!
+Don't use vinyl or bricks, these are not effective!
 You need 100% rubber to decouple the unit and prevent vibrations from transmitting into the surrounding structure.
 It’s important to pick products with the correct deflection rate based on the weight of your AC unit.
 Start by checking your manufacturer’s specs to determine the weight of your HVAC unit.
 The pads we use perform best with 1 pad per 40 pounds of machinery.
 If your unit weighs 160 pounds, you should use 1 pad per corner.
 If you have an industrial unit and need neoprene sound isolation mounts, be sure that the weight load for the mount matches up with the weight of your unit.

 ac noise reduction